 I remember the days when I was suffering from back pain and was going to every therapist you can imagine.

-Each time I went through a similar process.
-I Shared my history, how long my back had been hurting for, where the pain was, etc.
+Each time I saw one, I went through a similar process.
+I shared my history, how long my back had been hurting for, where the pain was, etc.

 Then they did some form of elaborate assessment, and gave me their diagnosis.